Ghost in the Shell (manga): Design and philosophy

 Shirow's thoughts and work on Ghost in the Shell contain numerous footnotes and detailed explanations about scenes to give readers an understanding of the sociological differences or technological advances and philosophical discussion of the material.
 Examples include concepts like the future of hacking techniques, in which a cyberbrain can be hacked to copy information without being detected.
 Shirow explains instances of spirit channeling in cyborgs with kiko energy.
 Shirow even wrote that this phenomenon may be related to the "hearing voices" in individuals that suffer from mental disabilities like schizophrenia.
 This belief is represented in Motoko's reasons for head hunting Togusa for Section 9.
 Shirow also notes that he believes these channelers do not speak with a human-like god, but instead tap into a phase of the universe which synchronizes with the channeler's functions.
 Other philosophical stances are represented such as Shirow's personal beliefs regarding death sentences and crime and punishment.

 Shirow explains numerous facets of the daily life throughout his notes in Ghost in the Shell.
 Cyborgs are shown consuming food, but Shirow noted that early in the development would have been pills or paste substance that would have both psychological and physical functions.
 The Fuchikoma robots also must consume in a sense, requiring replenishment of fluid for their neurochips every two months, but Fuchikoma are not entirely bio-robots.
 Shirow discussed in his notes how the family of Yano received notification of his death and what would be disclosed, but also notes strategic use and premature notifications exist for various purposes.
 The advancement of technology in Shirow's vision of the future is rapid, but the advancements are at least partially related to then-current technology.
 The concepts of a 3-D viewing room were based on "crude" golf simulator technology.

-Other personal beliefs of Shirow are represented in the scenes and author's commentary, such metaphysics, religious references, and other philosophical stances that enter a range of topics including his thoughts on a rotating universe.
+Other personal beliefs of Shirow are represented in the scenes and author's commentary, such as metaphysics, religious references, and other philosophical stances that enter a range of topics including his thoughts on a rotating universe.

 Censorship

 The removal of a two-page lesbian sex scene in Studio Proteus's localization of Ghost in the Shell was not well received, with readers reacting negatively to the removal of the previously uncensored content that was included in the original Dark Horse release.
 Toren Smith commented on Studio Proteus's actions claiming that requirement of the "mature readers only" would translate into a 40% loss in sales and likely have caused the immediate cancellation of the series.
 Shirow, who grew tired of "taking flak" over the pages, opted to remove them and reworked the previous page as necessary.

-The sequel volume Ghost in the Shell 2: Man-Machine Interface also featured pornographic scenes and an increase in nudity in the "Short-cut" version in Japan.
+The sequel volume Ghost in the Shell 2: Man-Machine Interface also featured explicit scenes and an increase in nudity in the "Short-cut" version in Japan.